Who Can Kill a Library? Apparently, we can.

 U SHOULD 2

-On the day following the last town election, our 10-year-old made this sign and posted it on our front door.
+On the day following a town election against library services, our then-10-year-old made this sign and posted it on our front door.
 I view it as an indictment of all of the adults in town who could not overcome our squabbling long enough to save the essential services of a library.
-We are now -- by far -- the largest town in Massachusetts without a library.
+We are now -- by far -- the largest town in Massachusetts without a certified library.

 These were some thoughts I posted on the library's blog following the "wake" for the Bridgewater Public Library, held September 18, 2007, a few days after people in the town of Bridgewater voted to cut most public services, inlcuding the library: